 1. Ireland Short Stay Business Visa (C Type)

 C type means short stay.
 All short-stay visas come under this category.
-You will need to fill out and submit the visa application online and pay the fee.
+You must fill out and submit the visa application online and pay the fee.
 Ireland's immigration policy dictates that you submit other documents, including your biometric data to avail of this visa.

 The Ireland immigration process requires you to submit the following documents for this visa: